Navy Body Fat Calculator

 These categories provide a guideline for interpreting results and planning fitness or health goals.
 Individual health assessment should consider other factors like age, lifestyle, and muscle mass.

-Is Body Fat Navy Formula accurate?
+Is the Navy Body Fat Formula accurate?

 The Navy formula estimates body fat reliably for most adults, particularly those with average or athletic builds.
 Results are approximate and may be less accurate for very muscular or obese individuals.